Want to drive in Russia? Before you get behind the wheel, get up to speed with getting a Russian driver’s license with our guide.

 Some exceptions exist, for example, diplomatic and consular workers and their families can be exempt from requiring a Russian driving test or medical certificate.

 How to exchange your driver’s license in Russia

 The steps involved in getting a Russian driving license requires include:

 - driving lessons for a required amount of hours (usually 50 hours).

 - a practical driving exam, driving on a test track and on city roads.

-- a theoretical driving test (on a computer), with questions on road regulations; exams are held at the State Road Traffic Safety Inspectorate (GIBDD, Mezrayony Otdel Gasudarstvenovo Tehnicheskovo Osmotra Registracy e Exzaminaciony Raboty).
+- a theoretical driving test (on a computer), with questions on road regulations; exams are at the State Road Traffic Safety Inspectorate (GIBDD, Mezrayony Otdel Gasudarstvenovo Tehnicheskovo Osmotra Registracy e Exzaminaciony Raboty).

 If have already passed a practical driving test in your home country and if your country has an agreement or recognized conventions with Russia, you may be exempt from driving lessons and the practical exam.
 In such cases, you will only need to take an electronic Russian driving exam and then exchange your foreign driver’s license for a Russian one.